olavowilke/rss-api/README.md

-### A lightweight Go backend server, Postgres integrated, for aggregating data from RSS Feeds.
+### A lightweight Go Rest API, Postgres integrated, for aggregating data from RSS Feeds.

 Building locally: